computed-axial-lithography/VAMToolbox/docs/index.rst

 VAMToolbox documentation
 ************************

-You have reached the documentation of VAMToolbox!

 .. warning::

    This project is under active development!

-.. include:: ../README.rst